Frequently Asked Questions

 Is Rotary a charity?

 The Rotary Club itself is not a registered charity.
 However, the Rotary Foundation, which is supported by all Rotary Clubs, is a registered charity.
-As a club, we also manage a trust fund, The Rotary Club of Westbourne Trust Fund, which is a registered charity in the UK.
-Our charity number is 1111184.
+As a club, we also managed a trust fund, The Rotary Club of Westbourne Trust Fund, which was a registered charity in the UK under the charity registration number of 1111184.
+However, in 2022, the club became a charitable incorporated organisation under the name of Westbourne Rotary Club Trust Fund CIO under the new charity registration number of 1197774

 When and where did Rotary start?

-Rotary was founded in Chicago, USA, in 1905, so is now into its second century of service!
+The Rotary organisation was founded in Chicago, USA, in 1905, and later became known as ROTARY INTERNATIONAL so Rotary is now into its second century of service!
+Westbourne Rotary was chartered as a fully fledged Rotary club in 1995.

 Is there a minimum age to join Rotary?